Is Milo Healthy?

 - Measure your body weight regularly and observe changes regularly.

 - Consume most of your calories from whole, minimally processed foods and consume liquid calories if you are not able to eat enough

 - Make your smoothies and shakes using protein powder, fresh fruit, peanut butter, etc. This way, you also get micronutrients.

-Milo drink, a chocolate and malt powder designed to be mixed with milk as a beverage, contains small amounts of caffeine and contains theobromine, an alkaloid similar to caffeine.
+A chocolate and malt powder designed to be mixed with milk as a beverage contains small amounts of caffeine and contains theobromine, an alkaloid similar to caffeine.
 Both derive from the cocoa used to make the product.

 The exact formulae of Milo appear to differ from country to country where it is sold; one study measured about 2.8 mg of caffeine per gram of Milo and 62 mg of theobromine per gram.

 For comparison, Nescafe instant coffee contains 94 mg of caffeine per gram, though the amount of Milo vs. Nescafe used to make a cup of the finished beverage could differ.